T568A vs T568B: Which One Should I Choose?

 RJ45 Connectors, Patch Panels, and Keystone Jack Color Code

-Some of our customers found that the keystone jack color code differed from the RJ45 connector color code, and you may be confused about whether RJ45 connectors, keystone jacks, and patch panels use the same wiring diagram.
-There may be different ways to label the wiring diagram, and the color can also be arranged differently.
-But all of them use T568A/T568B wiring standards.
+Some of our customers have noticed the color code printed on the keystone jack differ from that of RJ45 connector, which may lead to the confusion whether RJ45 connectors, keystone jacks, and patch panels use the same wiring diagram.
+In fact, all of them use T568A/T568B wiring standards, but there may be different ways to label the wiring diagram and colors can be arranged differently.

 You need to follow the wiring diagram for standard RJ45 connectors and patch panels.
-For keystone jacks and some special RJ45 connectors, you should wire your Ethernet cable according to the color sequence on the product itself.
+For keystone jacks and some field termination plugs, you should wire your Ethernet cable according to the color sequence on the product itself.

 keystone jack and special rj45 connector color sequence